How Exercise Can Help High Blood Pressure

 How much is enough?

-That may be enough to keep you off medications or help them work better.
+Start with something that’s moderate in intensity — like brisk walking and that may be enough to keep you off medications or help them work better.
 Exercise can lower your blood pressure by as much as five to 15 points.

 Pace yourself

-Gradually increase the intensity and duration of exercise as you become fitter, to help maintain your lowered blood pressure.
+You can then gradually increase the intensity and duration of exercise as you become fitter, to help maintain your lowered blood pressure.

 Make it convenient